-Aiden Dillard is a hobbyist Butterfly Painter, retired trash filmmaker, and hardworking truck driver based in New York City who hails from North Carolina though was born not too far from the Mexican border in California.
-Aiden received his Bachelor of Fine Arts in 2003 on a full scholarship from the best art school in the world, The Cooper Union (New York City, NY), and later obtained his Commercial Driver’s License Training Certificate at the best trucking school in the world, Miller Motte Technical College (Fayetteville, NC).
-From 2004-2014, Aiden made five terrible (but artsy!) low-budget horror films in New York and Florida, most of which are distributed by the world’s oldest independent film studio, Troma Entertainment Inc. (www.troma.com) of New York City.
-Following the personal loss of a romantic partner through suicide, Aiden retired from silly B-movie filmmaking in 2014 and turned to the more solitary & spiritual medium of Butterfly Painting as a creative outlet to maintain mental health and creativity, and to make the big bold statements about life, love, change, & metamorphosis that only the butterfly knows.
+Aiden Dillard is a Sunday butterfly painter, retired trash filmmaker, and hardworking truck driver based in New York City who hails from the mean dirt roads of North Carolina though was born within spitting distance of the Mexican border in California.
+Aiden received his Bachelor of Fine Arts in 2003 on a full scholarship from The Cooper Union (New York City, NY) back when it was already free.
+From 2004-2014, Aiden made five terrible but artistic low-budget horror films in New York and Florida, financed largely by chosen people and distributed by the world’s oldest independent film studio, Troma Entertainment Inc. (www.troma.com) of New York City.
+Following the personal loss of a romantic partner through suicide, Aiden retired from trash filmmaking and turned to the solitary and spiritual pursuit of Butterfly Painting as a creative outlet to joyfully investigate the secrets of life, love, change, & metamorphosis that only the butterfly knows.

 2015, “Death Print” at Locación Cristo Salvador in Havana, Cuba